NPR Logo

 NPR Logo 1994

-In 1994, NPR got a new president, who was in office until 1998.
+In 1994, NPR appointed a new president, who served until 1998.
 In connection with his policy, the company’s visual representation has changed dramatically.

 The emphasis in the new logo is on radio waves.
 The three letters of the name stand apart from each other, and each of them emits a signal in the form of spreading circles and stripes.
 Each symbol has its color, and under it is a signature that deciphers the abbreviation.

-The distance between the letters and the existence of each of them as a separate complex tells about the solution to the financial problem that the company had in 1983.
-In order to avoid bankruptcy, the scholarship that the state allocated to the organization directly was divided among individual stations, which supported the central apparatus in the form of subscribers.
+The distance between the letters and the existence of each as a separate complex reveal the solution to the financial problem the company faced in 1983.
+To avoid bankruptcy, the state scholarship allocated to the organization was divided directly among individual stations, which supported the central apparatus as subscribers.
 Essentially, NPR itself consisted of a tandem of individual stations operating through its satellite feeds.

 Three letters can talk about broadcasting using radio waves of different ranges: short, medium, and long.